 But is there any truth to the hype for people with arthritis?

 The short answer is it might.
-So the bigger question is actually about how to take turmeric.
+So the bigger question is actually about how to take turmeric for the best results.

 Why do people think turmeric will help arthritis pain?

 Health messages are making promises that the anti-oxidants in turmeric help with the swelling (inflammation) and joint pain that comes with arthritis.

 This comes from the idea that anti-oxidants lower inflammation in the body in general.
 Therefore, the thought is that anti-oxidants should help any condition related to inflammation.
 This includes heart diseases, arthritis, inflammatory bowel diseases, diabetes, arthritis, etc.